 Great home care is very important.
-One mustclean their teeth and gums on a regular daily basis anddo it well.
+One must clean their teeth and gums on a daily basis, and do it well.
 I recommend a power toothbrush.
 I think Sonicare is the best.
 Also, daily flossing is critical.
 A Water Pic is a great addition to your home care routine.

 Regular professional care and cleanings are important in maintaining oral health.
 You cannot skip those.

 Cleanings are great if there is not already the presence of gum disease.
-If gum disease is presentit needs to be professionally treated and control of the infection achieved, so that you can be returned to health.
+If gum disease is present, it needs to be professionally treated and infection should be controlled, so that the symptoms don’t progress.

-Teeth,when in function should work like a fine set of gears, but if one of the gears is mismatched,something is going to break.
+Teeth, when in function, should work like a fine set of gears, but if one of the gears is mismatched, something is going to break.
 It is the same with your jaw.
-Jaw joints can begin to make grinding noisesand pop on opening and closing, and the muscles of the head and neck get into spasm and hurt.
+Jaw joints can begin to make grinding noises and pop when your mouth opens and closes, causing head and neck muscles to spasm and hurt.

 Stress and tension make things worse.

-Now we have what I think is the most effective way of getting folks out and this kind of pain and back into normal function.
+Now we have what I think is the most effective way of getting folks out of this kind of pain and back into normal function.
 It is called neuromuscular dentistry.

-Following are some of the more common symptoms that may arebe associated with TMD.
+The following are some common symptoms of TMJ dysfunction.
 If you have one or more of them give us a call.
 We can help.